kyleblocksom/sagemaker-external-repo-access/documentation/deployment-guide.md

 # Deployment Guide
 ---
 ## Deployment Workflow
-The below workflow diagram highlights the end-to-end deployment process that is detailed within this guide:
+The below workflow diagram visualizes the end-to-end deployment process that is detailed within this guide:
 ![](../img/deployment-workflow.svg)

 ## Pre-Deployment